-Mona Shores suspends high school A.D. over ‘ethics violation’
+Mona Shores suspends high school AD over ‘ethics violation’

 He emphasized that “at no time was student safety compromised during this violation, and there is no evidence that this violation occurred on school grounds.”

 Says O’Brien, “We have the highest expectations for staff behavior.
-When these expectations are not met, there are consequences”.
+When these expectations are not met, there are consequences.”

-Anyone in the district needing assistance from the Athletic Director during the suspension was advised to contact the district’s Human Resources Department.
+Anyone in the district needing assistance from the athletic director during the suspension was advised to contact the district’s human resources department.